mjbradvica/MediatorBuddy/README.md

 ## Samples

-If you prefer code samples in addition to documentation, there are full samples available for each framework type that may be [viewed here](https://github.com/mjbradvica/MediatorBuddy/tree/master/samples).
+If you prefer code samples in addition to documentation, there are full samples available for each framework type that can be [viewed here](https://github.com/mjbradvica/MediatorBuddy/tree/master/samples).

 ## Framework Support